We may earn money or products from the companies mentioned in this post.

 Sourdough Blueberry Muffins

-There is nothing better than getting up early on a Saturday morning, sitting down at the table and enjoying a hot cup of joe and a warm, homemade blueberry muffin.
+There is nothing better than getting up early on a Saturday morning, sitting down at the table and enjoying a hot cup of coffee and a warm, homemade sourdough blueberry muffins.
 Especially if it’s made with fresh blueberries.
 The flavor of fresh blueberries can’t be beat.
 Adding any ‘in season’ fresh berry to a muffin batter is a favorite here on Turnips 2 Tangerines.
 Blueberries, blackberries, raspberries, mulberries, it’s all good!

 Make Your Own